aaguirrej/Coursera_Capstone/final_report.md

 * Rating: Value from 0-10 given by customers based on the quality of food/service
 * Rating Signals: Number of customers that submitted a rating
 * Likes: Number of customers who liked the venue
-* Tips: Number of customer who submitted a tip (comment about the restaurant)
+* Tips: Number of customers who submitted a tip (any comment about the restaurant)
 * Listed:	In how many user generated lists a restaurant is included
 * Photos: Number of photos uploaded to the restuarant page in Forsquare
 * Price Tier: Value from 0-4 indicated if the price of the menu is cheap, moderate, expensive, very expensive